dzakyirfan/EMSC-4033-2022/project/ProjectPlan.md

 ## Goals

 - Create a function to import hundreds of raw txt file into a single, structured numpy array that is ready for data analysis
-- Create a function to prepare a visualization-friendly dataset
+- Create functions to prepare a visualization-friendly dataset
 - Create functions that enable cross-section of 3D shear-velocity model in multiple orientations: north-south, east-west, and diagonal
 - Create a function to build constant-velocity depth dataset